chaoss/wg-package-metadata/docs/attribute_analysis/drafts/source-code-url-analysis.md

    - **String shorthand** (e.g., `"user/repo"`): Prepend `https://github.com/` to construct the full URL
    - **Full URL string**: Use as-is, but validate and normalize
    - **Object** (e.g., `{"type": "git", "url": "..."}`): Extract the `url` property
-   - **Array**: Use the first element and apply the appropriate parsing logic
+   - **Array** (not officially supported but may appear): Use the first element and apply the appropriate parsing logic
 3. If the `repository` field is absent or empty, fall back to the `homepage` field.
 4. Filter out known placeholder repositories:
    - Exclude `https://github.com/npm/deprecate-holder`